blacklightpy/vaultofknowledge/Arguments against religion.md

+- Why can't god guide everyone personally, like he guided people in the past?
+	- If said he gave a few chances to humanity, but they never learn:
 		- Can't an infinite lord give infinite chances?
-	- If opposed
+			- If opposed:
 				- Then he should've known that a few chances are futile, so he shouldn't have given any in the first place.
-			- If said that he hasn't forgiven anyone.
+					- If said that he hasn't forgiven anyone:
 						- Why is god a narcissist?
 Or is god just a reflection of your own desire for control?
+						- Why would you worship an unforgiving god, when he put desires in our mind, when he could have just not done that
+							- If they tell you it's about freedom:
+								- If one gives someone freedom, then he is also give freedom to make mistakes, and then he is also responsible for forgiving mistakes.
+									- If it's said that one should repent:
+										- Again, because of the desires we're given, we are bound to make the same mistakes again and again due.
+Even if we wish to eliminate them, they always return, because that's the way we are made.
+Is it not unfair to create us in that manner?
+										-